-The genus name is derived from the Ancient Greek words "lenos", meaning "trough", and "phyllos", meaning "leaf".
+The genus name is derived from the Ancient Greek words "lenos," meaning "trough" and "phyllos," meaning "leaf."

-Temperature: Do not leave it at temperatures below 40 °F (5 °C) during winter time.
+Temperature: Do not leave it at temperatures below 40 °F (5 °C) during wintertime.

-Soil: It can grow well even in fertile soils if well drained.
+Soil: It can grow well even in fertile soils if well-drained.

-Fertilizer: During summer it is recommended to use a balanced liquid fertilizer every 6 to 8 weeks.
+Fertilizer: During summer, it is recommended to use a balanced liquid fertilizer every 6 to 8 weeks.

-Like most desert plants, Lenophyllum is drought-tolerant and does not tolerate wet soils, especially in winter.
-Its small tufted habit makes Lenophyllum a great plant for a southwestern-themed rock garden or container.
+Like most desert plants, Lenophyllums are drought-tolerant and do not tolerate wet soils, especially in winter.
+Their small tufted habit makes Lenophyllums a great plant for rock gardens or containers.
 And of course, they are great plants for green roofs.
-Once established, it will produce stalks with small yellow flowers.
+Once established, they will produce stalks with small yellow flowers.

 The repotting is not very practiced because it is likely to lose the ornamental aspect of the plant.
 Being small plants, however, is generally not necessary.
-Pruning is generally limited to the elimination of damaged parts.
+Pruning is usually limited to the elimination of damaged parts.

-Plants of the genus Lenophyllum multiply well by seed, by cuttings or by division of the bushes.
+Plants of the genus Lenophyllum multiply well by seed, by cuttings, or by a division.

-Lenophyllum is easy to propagate by simply sticking a leaf in a pot of soil.
+Lenophyllums are easy to propagate by simply sticking a leaf in a pot of soil.
 The leaf will root in and start growing with little care.